ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/tools-I.md

 >    ```
 >
 >    We expect this to run and not fail.
-> 1. Finally, feel free to remove numpy and/or pandas, then run
+> 1. Finally, feel free to remove requests, then run
 >
 >    ```bash
 >    conda env update -f environment.yml